MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Ansible_with_Azure.md

 Ensure that you're signed in to your Windows 10 computer by using the following credentials:

--   Username: **Admin**
+-   Username: **Student**
 -   Password: **Pa55w.rd**

-#### Review the installed applications
+#### Review applications required for this lab

-Find the taskbar on your Windows desktop.
-The taskbar contains the icons for the applications that you'll use in this lab:
+Identify the applications that you'll use in this lab:

 -   Microsoft Edge

 #### Prepare an Azure subscription

 -   Identify an existing Azure subscription or create a new one.
 -   Verify that you have a Microsoft account or an Azure AD account with the Owner role in the Azure subscription and the Global Administrator role in the Azure AD tenant associated with the Azure subscription.
+For details, refer to [List Azure role assignments using the Azure portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-list-portal) and [View and assign administrator roles in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/roles/manage-roles-portal#view-my-roles).

 ### Exercise 1: Deploy, configure, and manage Azure VMs by using Ansible